Turkey: One dead, 157 injured after plane skids off runway, splits into three | DW | 05.02.2020

 One person died and 157 were injured after a passenger plane skidded off the runway at Istanbul's Sabiha Gokcen airport, according to Turkish Health Minister Fahrettin Koca.

-The passenger plane split into three pieces and veered onto a patch of grass next to the runway, in what Transport Minister Mehmet Cahit Turhan called a "rough landing."
+The passenger plane, a Boeing 737-86J, split into three pieces and veered onto a patch of grass next to the runway, in what Transport Minister Mehmet Cahit Turhan called a "rough landing."
 One of the wings also caught fire, but the blaze was later extinguished.
+Passengers had to exit through cracks in the smashed plane.

+Three of the injured required surgery and two others were in intensive care, but none of their lives were thought to be in danger, said Koca.

+"The plane could not hold on the runway due to poor weather conditions and skidded for around 50-60 meters," Yerlikaya told reporters at the airport.
+Footage showed the plane landing and continuing to skid at a high speed off the runway.

 The nose of the plane, belonging to Turkish budget provider Pegasus Airlines, was completely smashed.
-Broadcaster NTV reported that both pilots were critically injured.
+Broadcaster NTV reported that both pilots had been critically injured in the incident.

 Read more: Turkish bachelorette party jet crashes in Iranian mountains, killing 11